 Nicolas Rüsch is Professor of Public Mental Health and consultant psychiatrist at the Department of Psychiatry II of the University of Ulm at BKH Günzburg.
 Among other things, he leads a home treatment team and supports the local advisory board.

-Alexandra Wietschorke heads the board office of the District Clinics Swabia and supports our project in the local advisory board as representative of the clinic management.
+Alexandra Taglang heads the board office of the District Clinics Swabia and supports our project in the local advisory board as representative of the clinic management.

 Pfarrer Max Ziegler